orbeon/orbeon-forms-doc/configuration/advanced/exist-db.md

 # Configuring an eXist-db database

+## Deprecation

+[SINCE Orbeon Forms 2019.1]

+Using the eXist database with Orbeon Forms is deprecated.
+We recommend using one of the supported [relational databases](/form-runner/persistence/relational-db.md) for production.

 ## Rationale

 By default, Orbeon Forms ships with an embedded eXist-db database.
 For production, this is not an ideal setup and it is better to have a separate eXist-db database.
 After you download and install eXist-db, you should follow the instruction below to set it up, and let Orbeon Forms know how it should connect to eXist-db.